gc-da11yn/gc-da11yn.github.io/src/pages/en/best-practices-for-accessible-virtual-events.md

 The bigger or the more critical the event is, the better it is to host a dry-run.

-If a dry-run is deemed beneficiary, we strongly recommend practice to ensure everyone is on the same page.
+We strongly recommend practice to ensure everyone is on the same page.

 ### Day of the event